Tokyo Prefecture Guide: Explorations in Shibuya

 Since Shibuya is known as the young people's town, there are lots of trendy restaurants, hole-in-the-walls, and cafes to try.
 I only spent a little time venturing out to eat in Shibuya, but every meal I had was great.
 Since I love curating lists, I'll recommend some places to eat that I may not have visited.

 I was on a mission to visit Cafe Gram, since this was apparently the place to go for the fluffiest.
 However, the place seems to be always packed.
-It was a wait to get inside and then we do order, they remembered one of three orders only.
+It was a wait to get inside, and then when we do order, they remembered one of three orders only.

 OTHERS TO TRY: